findstructureintime/Time-Series-Analysis/Module_4_Granger_Causality/README.md

 With this code module, users can perform Granger Causality computation among a set of point process time series variables.
 The demo script, *demo_granger_causality.m*, provides guidance through the process step by step with a demo example.
 The sub-folder, *lib/*, contains all the supporting functions involved in the calculation of GC and significance test.

 Start MATLAB or Octave and set the current working directory to the folder where the provided material is located.
-For example, if the material is located in this directory, ‘C:\Downloads\Time-Series-Analysis\Module_4_Granger_Causality’, you can type this command line in MATLAB console to set the current working directory:
+For example, if the material is located in this directory, ‘C:\Downloads\Time-Series-Analysis\Module_4_Granger_Causality’, you can type this command line in MATLAB/Octave console to set the current working directory:
 ```matlab
 cd C:\Downloads\Time-Series-Analysis\Module_4_Granger_Causality
 ```